victorpohren/Paraview-to-POVRay-Water-Render/README.md

 - Clone Paraview-to-POVRay-Water-Render archives to a directory of your choice

-- Open a shell prompt, find the cloned directory and run: python water_render.py
+- Open a shell prompt, seek the directory where you cloned it and run: python water_render.py

 OPERATING THE SOFTWARE:

-The software will ask you to input a few start parameters:
+The software will ask you to input a few parameters before it starts rendering:

-1 - Input the path to the XDMF file in your simulation database
+- Input the path to the XDMF file in your simulation database

-2 - Input a name to create a new directory whe your visualization files will be saved
+- Input a name to create a new directory whe your visualization files will be saved

-3 - Input the total frames number of your simulation (paraview)
+- Input the total frames number and time [seconds] of your simulation (this step requires open your XDMF file manually in ParaView and withdrawn the information from the toolbar by seting the last frame)

+- Select the range of frames you want to render inputing the first and last frames of it

+- Select the range of isovalours you want in your isosurface inputing how many of they and the first and last values of this

+RENDERING PROCESS:

+After setting the parameters the software will export the isosurfaces and synthesize a picture from the last frame.

+The software will ask if you want to escalete the objects in the scene.
+If you choose to do it, input a value to scale it and wait for the rendering process again.
+The software will redo this step until you are satisfied with the result and set the new scale value.

+The rendering process of all frames will commence and create a video with a pattern framerate (15fps) after it finishes.
+The software will aks if you want to set a new framerate.
+If yes, input another value and check the result.

+The rendering process ends when you are satisfied with the output.